PessieM/homework/README.md

 - Visual Studio Code
 - Version Control
 - Git
+   - making a change
+   - making a merge conflict

 ## Usage
 Sumitting homework for class and reviewing homework for help with later assignments